nzthiago/copilot-functions/README.md

 An MCP-compatible endpoint at `/runtime/webhooks/mcp` that any MCP client (VS Code, Claude Desktop, etc.) can connect to.
 Requires the MCP extension system key in the `x-functions-key` header when deployed.

-> **Storage required:** The MCP server and non-HTTP triggers require Azure Storage.
-Locally, run [Azurite](#5-start-azurite-local-storage-emulator).
-If you only need the HTTP chat endpoints, you can skip storage by setting `AzureWebJobsStorage` to `""`.

 ### Without `main.agent.md`

 If there's no `main.agent.md`, the HTTP chat, MCP, and UI endpoints are all disabled.
 The app only runs triggered functions.